lyqluis/tabs-box/note.md

     - [x] select all
     - delete selected from window
     - [x] delete selected from collection
-    - [ ] click outside list, cancel all selected
+    - [-] click outside list, cancel all selected
-    - [-] collection with multi windows works wrong, select tabs in one window, another window of collections' shows select box as well
+    - [x] collection with multi windows works wrong, select tabs in one window, another window of collections' shows select box as well
   - [ ] bugs:
     - [x] new tab can not be detected in reducer when deleted
 - [-] feature: open url/window/collection